-At some point we know that the things we're doing are no longer right, but where the crossover happened we just don't know.
-And the less holy we allow ourselves to be the more foggy the origins of wrongdoing become, until we eventually call what is bad good, and what is holy unholy.
+At some point we know that the things we're doing are no longer right, but usually where the crossover from right to not right happened we just don't know.
+And the less holy we allow ourselves to be, the more foggy the origins of wrongdoing become, until we eventually call what is bad, good, and what is holy, unholy.

-The rest of the law story, Genesis to Deuteronomy, lays out God's attempt to repair and remind humankind about the qualities of holiness and to keep them from it's errors.
-But as we reach the end of Deuteronomy we are left with the distinct feeling that although this Law is a very good start, it does not go nearly deep enough, it even provides for our failure to keep it, but in a very temporary way.
-Alan Perlis, the famous computer scientists, stated the problem very well: "In programming, everything we do is a special case of something more general - and often we know it too quickly."

-And Augustine posed the problem magnificently in Confessions:

-"Happiness is something mankind has forgotten so completely that they do not even remember having forgotten it.

-If they desire happiness so much, where did they learn what it was? ...

-In some sense they have knowledge of it,..."
+The rest of the Law story, Genesis to Deuteronomy, lays out God's attempt to repair and remind humankind about the qualities of holiness and to keep them from errors.
+But as we reach the end of Deuteronomy we are left with the distinct feeling that although this Law is a very good start, it does not go nearly deep enough.
+It even provides for our failure to keep it, but in a very temporary way.
+Alan Perlis, the famous computer scientist, stated the problem very well: "In programming, everything we do is a special case of something more general-and often we know it too quickly."
+And Augustine posed the problem magnificently in his Confessions: "Happiness is something mankind has forgotten so completely that they do not even remember having forgotten it.
+If they desire happiness so much, where did they learn what it was? ...in some sense they have knowledge of it."